Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 Navigate to the first task at **http://MACHINE_IP/challenges/chall1.php** Once the page loads we are greeted with a important message to aid us in capturing the flag.
 The page reads "The Input form is broken!
 You need to send **'POST'** request with **'file'** parameter!
 This message gives us a great starting point as we know we need to send a POST request.
 This can be done in a couple of different manners such as BurpSuite or Curl.

-In this instance I will use Curl to generate the POST request and recive the flag.
+In this instance I will use Curl to generate the POST request and receive the flag.
 Open up your terminal either on your VM or in the AttackBox using CTRL+ALT+T and input the below command

 ```curl http://MACHINE_IP/challenges/chall1.php -X POST -d "file=../../../../etc/flag1" ```
 -X is used with curl to change the request method from the default of GET to something else such as POST in this case